Background information about Brexit:

 The German Government is also in regular contact with the German Bundestag and the Bundesrat.
 It is communicating extensively with the Länder.
 To ensure that Brexit planning is coordinated within the German federal system, it is essential to include the Länder and their administrative regions in the preparations.

 Furthermore, the German Government maintains close dialogue with civil society, representatives of members of the public affected by Brexit, scientific organisations and members of the business community.
 It keeps all those affected up to date with progress in the negotiations and possible consequences arising from the UK’s withdrawal from the EU.

 The German Government’s contingency plan is clearly defined

 The German Government has adopted a series of measures for the case of a disorderly Brexit.
 These measures are clearly defined:

-- They have been drawn up as transition or emergency measures, are of a temporary nature only and are defined as narrowly as possible in terms of their field of application.
+- They have been drawn up as transitional or emergency measures, are of a temporary nature only and are defined as narrowly as possible in terms of their field of application.

 - The aim is to cushion undue hardship and in certain narrowly defined cases to protect the principle of good faith.

-- As far as possible, they will deflect disadvantages for German and EU27 nationals and companies.
+- As far as possible, they are to deflect disadvantages for German and EU27 nationals and companies.

-- The idea is to clearly delineate the difference between EU membership and non-membership.
+- The idea for them is to clearly delineate the difference between EU membership and non-membership.

 Finally, they are to fundamentally remain unilateral.
 It is not in the interest of the German Government to conduct negotiations with the UK on individual regulatory areas that would lead to a “Brexit à la carte”